Krayorn/blog/src/content/blog/http-server-go.md

 # The end

-This is it for now!
-There is plenty of other improvements to do but I have a lot of other shiny things I want to try out.
+That's it for now!
+There are plenty of other improvements to do but I have a lot of other shiny things I want to try out.

-I might revisit this later in part 2 tho, and tackle a few things:
+I might revisit this later in a part 2, and tackle a few things:

+- Handle bigger request body
 - Query parameters
 - Read the request in a more optimized way instead of a series of `strings.Split` (Sorry if that hurt you)
 - Allowing Subrouters